DRIFT: Transferring Reasoning Priors for Efficient MLLM Fine-Tuning

-\textbf{Model Merging.} An even more efficient alternative, model merging repurposes fine-tuned models by directly combining parameters through simple arithmetic~\citep{taskari,ties,dare}, requiring no additional training or inference cost.
-Although well studied in vision models~\citep{huang2024emr, gargiulo2025task}, its use in MLLMs remains limited.
-Recent work, such as BR2V~\citep{chen25bring_icml}, demonstrates the potential of merging for transferring reasoning into multimodal models.
-Nonetheless, large parameter discrepancies and cross-modal transfer of reasoning remain open challenges.
-Our work addresses these by injecting reasoning priors from LLMs into MLLMs via gradient space merging.
+\textbf{Model Merging.} Model merging combines independently trained models via parameter arithmetic without additional training~\citep{taskari,ties,dare}.
+While effective in vision models~\citep{huang2024emr, gargiulo2025task}, its application to MLLMs remains limited.
+Recent work such as BR2V~\citep{chen25bring_icml} explores transferring reasoning via merging, but faces challenges due to parameter misalignment and cross-modal interference.
+Our work addresses these limitations by injecting reasoning priors from LLMs into MLLMs in the gradient space.